sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 #### Add LinkedIn-button to FTW

-Once we have added the authentication endpoints to the FTW server, we need to add button for LinkedIn login to the AuthenticationPage.
+Once we have added the authentication endpoints to the FTW server, we need to add a button for LinkedIn login to the AuthenticationPage.

 ```shell
 └── src